B23579/ring/README.md

 # Process to run all the program we provided for ring topology

 Our MPI programs were written in `C++`.
-On the login node compiled each program using the following syntax
+On the login node, compile each program using the following syntax

 ```
 module load openmpi-4.1.1+gnu-9.3.0